Department of Civil and Environmental Engineering

 The background requirement establishes a common foundation for graduate study in the program.
 Not all students are required to take prerequisite course work; those who are may do so following matriculation in the graduate program.
 In addition, M.S. students may use a limited amount of upper-division undergraduate course work taken to meet the background requirement in partial fulfillment of graduate degree requirements.

 Examples of commonly required prerequisite courses within each of the required background areas are as follows:

 - Air Quality and Energy: Engineering MAE110, MAE115, or MAE164

 - Environmental Chemistry: CEE162 or Earth System Science 102

 - Environmental Microbiology:CBEMS112 or CBEMS116/216

 - Reactor Theory and Design: CEE163 or CBEMS110

 Two options are available for M.S. degree students: a thesis option and a course work option.
 Both options require the completion of at least 48 units of study.
 Please see core requirements and Plan of Study for each option.
 In addition, thesis option requires completion of an original research investigation and a thesis, and approval of the thesis by a thesis committee.
 Please see graduate handbook for detailed requirements.

-The Ph.D. concentration in Environmental Engineering requires the achievement of original and significant research that advances the discipline.
+The Ph.D. in Environmental & Energy Systems requires the achievement of original and significant research that advances the discipline.